 After a few days spent in Grand Staircase-Escalante National Monument, we headed to Cedar City for some rest and relaxation at an Airbnb for a few days.
 Pizzas were baked, movies were downloaded, and clothes were washed.
 Unfortunately, the weather was cold and rainy, so we again hit the road to somewhere warm.
 We headed further south to St. George, Utah, the largest city we had been to in a long time.
 We were looking for some of the best things to do in St. George, Utah so we hit up In-N-Out take-out for delicious burgers (more than once), indulged in Sugar Cookies take-out (more than once), and went a bit nuts at Costco – all while social distancing of course.

 We wanted to explore the area around St. George and drove to the surrounding forests.
 One of the great things to do in St. George is taking a quick drive to hike to Yant Flat Cliffs.
-The Yant Flats are an area with beautiful swirling sandstone and very much reminded us of White Pocket, which we explored just a few weeks ago and which you can read about here.
+The Yant Flats are an area with beautiful swirling sandstone and very much reminded us of White Pocket, which we explored just a few weeks ago and which you can read about in our month one update.

 Getting to the Yant Flats is an easy 3.4-mile hike from the parking lot (return) and you are rewarded with incredible views, peculiar rock formations, and vibrant orange wavy sand stone.
-If you are in the area, seeing Yant Flats is one of the best things to do in St. George, Utah.
+If you are in the area, seeing Yant Flats is one of the best things to do in St. George, Utah, and a hike that is accessible for almost all ages and skill levels.
+Do be careful if you are hiking on a hot sunny day as there is little to no shade, and the desert heat can quickly become unbearable around midday and lasting well into the afternoon.

 Run Forrest Run to Monument Valley